- Faculty List

 Introduction

-In a small-class setting, students will be encouraged to bring their own experience, passions and history into relationship with the civic issues and landscapes of Toronto, thus gaining a greater appreciation of the interplay between personally driven writing, film, and urban life.
-Seminars featuring guest lecturers, films and special field trips offer a unique experiential learning opportunity that will also help students to develop writing, research, and analytical skills.
+In small seminars, students will experiment with style, voice, and perspective, bringing their own experiences, passions, and history into conversation with the world around them.
+Seminars featuring guest lecturers, films, and special field trips offer a unique experiential learning opportunity that will also help students to develop writing-focused research and analytical skills.

-All first-year students in the Faculty of Arts and Science (St. George campus) are eligible for admission.
-Further information is available at innis.utoronto.ca/academics/about-innis-one/.
+All first-year students in the Faculty of Arts & Science (St. George campus) are eligible for admission.
+Further information is available at https://innis.utoronto.ca/academics/about-innis-one/.

 Enquiries: